Martin Adolf Bormann: Life after the priesthood

-Following a near-fatal injury in 1969 Bormann was nursed back to health by a nun named Cordula.
+After a near-fatal injury in 1969, Bormann was nursed back to health by a nun named Cordula.
 He left the priesthood in the early 1970s, and they later both renounced their vows and wed in 1971.
 They had no children.

 Bormann became a teacher of theology and retired in 1992.
 In 2001, he toured schools in Germany and Austria, speaking about the horrors of the Third Reich, and even visited Israel, meeting with Holocaust survivors.

 In 2011, Bormann was accused by a former pupil at an Austrian Catholic boarding school of having raped him as a 12-year-old when Bormann was working there as a priest and schoolmaster in the early 1960s.
 Other former pupils alleged severe physical violence had been used against them and others.
 By this point, Bormann was suffering from dementia and was unwilling to and/or incapable of commenting on the accusations.
 No legal proceedings followed, but the independent Klasnic Commission, established to investigate abuse by Catholic Church members in Austria, awarded the accuser compensation.

 Bormann died in 2013 in Herdecke, North Rhine-Westphalia, Germany.